- Learning and Development

 Here are three ways to empower your front-line workers:

-1. Be flexible
+1. Offer flexible training programs.

 2. Remove the corporate barrier.

 Have you ever spent hours working on a presentation just to have your computer shut down and not restart because of a software issue?
-Working with inadequate tools can be frustrating, and the last thing you want to do is make it harder for front-line workers to do their job.
+Working with inadequate tools can be frustrating, and the last thing you want to do is make it harder for front-line workers to do their jobs.

-Even though 75% of front-line workers globally spend the majority of their time at work using technology, only 40% are happy with the tech their employers provided.
+Even though 75% of front-line workers globally spend the majority of their time at work using technology, only 40% are happy with the tech their employers provide.
 Invest in tech that can streamline tasks and make it easier for employees to communicate, and they will feel empowered and supported by your desire to invest in them.

 Best practices for training front-line employees with video